A friend recently asked me ‘How do we know God likes us?’

 But…What does it mean to be ‘loved?’
 Is this the same as being ‘liked’?

-The digital tsunami of Christian relationship blogs have told us without a doubt, ‘Love is a choice!
+The digital tsunami of Christian relationship blogs has told us without a doubt, ‘Love is a choice!
 Not a feeling!’

-But I’d like to say It’s also the act of enjoying someone.
+But I’d like to say It’s also a feeling.
+It’s the act of enjoying someone.
 God’s love is not simply an obligatory chore.
 It’s genuine, eager ‘like’!

 Where’s my proof?
 Well, the Bible presents God’s ‘like’ for you in four distinct ways:

 The Holy Spirit proclaimed God’s affection and delight for each of His redeemed through the prophets and apostles.
 Zephaniah 3:17 says:

 He will take great delight in you;